Man shot while trying to break up fight in Atwater

 Witnesses said Gonzalez-Ibarra was trying to break up a fight in the 2300 block of Palm Avenue when the shooter walked up to him and shot him at close range, police said.
 After the victim fell to the ground, the suspect shot him again before fleeing to a home across the street, Interim Police Chief Samuel Joseph said.

-Officers searched the home but found that Carrango Tapia fled.
+Officers searched the home but found the suspect had fled.
 Investigators found .40-caliber bullet casings at the home and at the scene of the shooting.

 Gonzalez-Ibarra was shot in his lower abdomen.
-Emergency responders treated him before he was to taken to a hospital for surgery, police said.
+Emergency responders treated him before he was taken to a hospital for surgery, police said.

 Anyone with information on this crime is asked to contact the detective bureau of the Atwater Police Department at 209-357-6394.